Skip to Main Content

 A Chaoshan Kitchen in a Historic Shell

-Chaoshan cuisine — the cooking tradition of the Chaozhou and Shantou regions of eastern Guangdong — occupies a precise and demanding position within Chinese gastronomy.
+Chaoshan cuisine, the cooking tradition of the Chaozhou and Shantou regions of eastern Guangdong, occupies a precise and demanding position within Chinese gastronomy.
 Its reputation rests on restraint and ingredient fidelity: long-braised meats, clean seafood preparations, and a sensibility that treats freshness as non-negotiable.
 In Xiamen, a city whose food culture is rooted in Hokkien (Minnan) tradition, a serious Chaoshan restaurant operates as a deliberate counterpoint, drawing a clientele that knows exactly what it is looking for.
-Fleurs Et Festin, housed in a three-storey historic building in Si Ming District, earned a Michelin star in 2024 and has built a following among guests who return not for novelty but for consistency.
+Fleurs Et Festin, housed in a three-storey historic building in Si Ming District, earned a Michelin star in 2024 and is priced at about US$62 per person.

 What Keeps Regulars Returning